 Biography

-Cheyla Clark, M.S., M.P.H., CGC, is a board-certified genetic counselor who joined UT Southwestern Medical Center’s Cancer Genetics Program in 2021.
+Cheyla Clark, M.P.H., M.S., CGC, is a board-certified genetic counselor who joined UT Southwestern Medical Center’s Cancer Genetics Program in 2021.
+She is an Assistant Professor and the Director of Outreach and Engagement for the UT Southwestern Genetic Counseling Master's Program.
 She specializes in genetic counseling for patients who are at risk for hereditary cancer syndromes and sees patients in multiple clinics around the Dallas metroplex.

 She earned her Master of Public Health with a concentration in human genetics in 2014 from the University of Pittsburgh and her Master of Science in genetics and genetic counseling in 2020 from Stanford University School of Medicine.